goschtl/zope/z3c.menu.simple/trunk/src/z3c/menu/simple/README.txt

 Now we register a menu tab which is also a viewlet manager:

-  >>> from zope.app.pagetemplate import viewpagetemplatefile
+  >>> from zope.browserpage import viewpagetemplatefile
   >>> from z3c.menu.simple import ITab
   >>> from z3c.menu.simple.menu import Tab
   >>> class MyTabs(Tab):